 or by post to:

 Primary school: Every effort will be made to convene on-time appeals within 40 school days from the closing date for lodging appeals, however, there may be delays due to limitations of video conferencing facilities.
 Appeals will be scheduled at the earliest possible date.

 Secondary school: Every effort will be made to convene on time appeals within 40 school days from the closing date for lodging appeals, however, there may be delays due to limitations of video conferencing facilities.
 Appeals will be scheduled at the earliest possible date.

 Sixth form: appeals will be heard within 28 days following the confirmation of examination results, where applicable, or otherwise within 40 school days from the date of lodging an appeal where possible.

 Late appeals: Late co-ordinated appeals will be heard alongside on-time appeals wherever possible.
 Every effort will be made to hear late appeals before the end of the school year, but if this is not possible, they will be convened at the earliest possible time in the new school year.
 Appeals are not usually convened during school holidays due to the unavailability of school representatives.

-No further documents will be posted after this date.
+No further documents will be circulated after this date.

-Decisions will be made after all appeals have been heard for the particular school.
+Decisions will be made after all appeals have been heard for that particular school.